danielperna84/pydevccu/README.md

 - `init(url, interface_id)`
 - `getServiceMessages()` (Returns dummy-error)
 - `supportedDevices()` (Proprietary, `dict` of supported devices)
+- `addDevices(devices)` (Proprietary, add additional devices during runtime. `devices` is a list of device names, like when initializing the server)
+- `removeDevices(devices)` (Proprietary, remove devices during runtime. `devices` is a list of device names, like when initializing the server)

 For more information about the methods refer to the official [HomeMatic XML-RPC API](https://www.eq-3.de/Downloads/eq3/download%20bereich/hm_web_ui_doku/HM_XmlRpc_API.pdf) (german).